fusioncharts/dev_centre_docs/chart-guide/standard-charts/drag-able-charts.md

 * Set the `allowDrag` attribute to specify whether the data plots representing a dataset will be drag-able.
 Set this attribute to `0` to disable the data plots from being drag-able, and set it to `1` (default) to enable them to be drag-able.
 This attribute belongs to the `dataset` object and makes all data plots for a dataset drag-able.

-For a detailed list of attributes you can check the API reference page of the drag-able column 2D chart.
+For a detailed list of attributes, refer to the [chart attributes]({% site.baseurl %}/chart-attributes?chart=dragcolumn2d "@@open-newtab") page of drag-able column 2D chart.

 The drag-able column 2D chart for the above code looks like: